leloykun/leloykun.github.io/content/ponder/lipschitz-n-simplical-transformer/index.md

 ### Useful shorthands

-Following Large et al. (2024), we use the following shorthard which is crucial for our proofs below.
+Following Large et al. (2024), we use the following shorthand which is crucial for our proofs below.

 > **Definition 7 (Bracket notation):** Let $B$ be a $\underbrace{T \times T \times \ldots \times T}\_{n+1}$ tensor and $x$ be a $\underbrace{T \times T \times \ldots \times T}\_{n}\times d$ tensor.
 Then,
 > $$[B, x]\_{iJ} := x\_J - \sum\_M B\_{iM}x\_{M}$$